devops329/devops/README.md

 ## Welcome

 This course provides you with the experience and skills necessary to deploy, manage, and ensure the quality of a modern software application.
-This includes automated testing at all levels, continuous integration and deployment pipelines, application monitoring, failure detection, alerting, and elastic application scaling.
+This includes automated testing at all levels, continuous integration, deployment pipelines, application monitoring, failure detection, alerting, and elastic application scaling.

 - [Overview](instruction/overview/overview.md)
 - 🍕 [JWT Pizza](instruction/jwtPizza/jwtPizza.md) - Course mastery project